 FATF 40 Rec.
-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country 16.
-DNFBP - R.13-15 & 21 NC NC There is no regulation on the matter of prevention and detection of ML and FT applicable to DNFBPs.
+Rati ng Factors underlying rating Recommended Actions Actions Informed by Country DNFBP's", with support from the Technical Assistance Office of the Treasury of the United States, held on April 8-9, 2013.
+16. DNFBP - R.13-15 & 21 NC There is no regulation on the matter of prevention and detection of ML and FT applicable to DNFBPs.
 There are no authorities empowered to accomplish regulation and supervision tasks of DNFBPs.
 DNFBPs must be required to report suspicious operations and keep internal controls for the prevention and detection of operations related with ML and FT T, in terms of the provisions contained in Recommendation 16 of FATF.
-Application In accordance with Article 2 of the LCDLA APNFDS not all regulated entities are to report suspicious transactions, however, proposed amendment to include the rest of APNFDS in the terms established by FATF.
-Annex I has been presented to the Legislative Assembly dated August 12, 2011 According to Article 31 and 32 of the Law of Supervision and Regulation of Financial System, the authority empowered to regulate and supervise APNFDS is the Superintendent of Financial System.
+In accordance with Article 2 of the LCDLA APNFDS not all regulated entities are to report suspicious transactions, however, proposed amendment to include the rest of APNFDS in the terms established by FATF.
+Annex 1 has been presented to the Legislative Assembly dated August 12, 2011 According to Article 31 and 32 of the Law of Supervision and Regulation of Financial System, the authority empowered to regulate and supervise APNFDS is the Superintendent of Financial System.
 These articles read as follows: Supervision Art.31 The Superintendent and Assistant Superintendents will identify and develop the principles and characteristics of the monitoring process, objectives and stages to be covered and made known to the members of the financial system, the criteria and policies adopted to implement risk-based supervision and to verify compliance with the legal framework, taking into account international best practices.
 The Superintendent and Assistant Superintendents appreciate the technical contributions on the subject made by the members of the financial system.
 By defining the policies and criteria under which supervision will be conducted, the Superintendent and Deputy Superintendents should consider quantitative and qualitative factors to assess the suitability, adequacy and effectiveness of the management and control performed by those supervised, management of conflicts of interest, disclosure of relevant information and the existence of controls to prevent misuse of privileged or confidential information.
 Also, conduct continuous monitoring of financial markets to identify practices or behaviors that could undermine its efficiency and transparency, by implementing the measures.
 The Superintendent and Assistant Superintendents will meet at least every six months with members of the financial system and the Central Bank, to analyze trends in the financial system and discuss the principles and characteristics of the monitoring process Request for information Art.
-32 The Superintendency, through the Su
+32 The Superintendency, through the Superintendent, Assistant Superintendents or persons delegated by same, may require from those supervised direct access to all data, reports or documents on its operations via the means and form set.
+When deemed appropriate, the Superintendent may require direct access to real-time information systems of those monitored.
+Moreover, without prior notice, audits, inspections, reviews and any other steps necessary to